Seeding a New Lawn

 Spring Seeding

-Establishment from seed in the spring is possible when irrigation is available.
-However, lawns established in spring often become infested with annual weeds unless preventive steps are taken.
-Some pre-emergent herbicides such as mesotrione can be applied to the area during spring establishment to reduce unwanted weeds.
-Most preemergent herbicides kill the seeds of the cool season lawn grasses and cannot be used at the time of seeding.
+Establishment from seed in the spring (early April to mid-May) is possible when irrigation is available.
+However, lawns established in spring are often infested with annual weeds unless preventive measures are taken.
+Some pre-emergent herbicides, such as mesotrione, can be applied to the area during spring establishment to reduce unwanted weeds.
+Most preemergent herbicides kill the seeds of cool-season lawn grasses and cannot be used at seeding time.
 Products like Mesotrione are the only exceptions.
-Do not use crabgrass preventer or other pre-emergent herbicides unless it is labeled for new seedlings.
+Do not use crabgrass preventer or other pre-emergent herbicides unless they are labeled for new seedlings.

 Summer Seeding